A guide to borrowing with a poor credit history

 We’ve all got history.
 Or have we…

 It’s not just a poor credit history that can count against you.
 Many people are surprised to discover that having no credit history also proves problematic.
 They assume this makes them a safe bet, but actually potential lenders can be wary of borrowers with no history because they have no information to base a credit risk assessment on.
-When you make a borrowing application you leave a footprint but if you haven’t borrowed before there is no credit footprint.
+When you make a borrowing application you leave a footprint but if you haven’t borrowed before there is no impact on your credit score.
 This places would-be borrowers in a chicken and egg type predicament – how do you build a credit history if no one will lend to you in the first place?
 Read on…

 In need of a credit rating boost?